dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/er-em-configuration-page/_index.md

 ![](image-529.jpg)

-> [!info]
+> [!caution]
-If your CDM does change you will have to update this table as well.
+If your CDM changes, you will need to update this table as well.

 ## No Charge Section